Everything you do makes a difference

-Whether you enroll in a research study, serve as an advisor or volunteer for an advocacy group, you can make a difference.
-Being involved in such efforts makes you part of the progress being made to end breast cancer.
+Whether you enroll in a research study, serve as an advisor, or volunteer for an advocacy group, you can make a difference.
+Being involved in such efforts makes you part of the progress to ending breast cancer.

 Getting involved in research